darksh3llgr/autoscan/README.md

-# autoscan

-## Overview

-Automated Scanning, Pentesting, Exploiting and Reporting

 ## `autoscan.sh`
+# Overview autoscan.sh
-Autoscan is a fully automated penetration testing tool linked to Metasploit and faraday.
+is fully automated penetration test tool linked with Metasploit and faraday.
-Autoscan identifies the status of all open ports on the target server and executes the exploit.
+Autoscan identifies the status of all opened ports on the target server and executes the exploit.

 ## Procedure
 * Scann all TCP ports, and most used UDP Ports.